gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-glyphs.md

 Title: WebGL Text - Using a Glyph Texture
+Description: How to display text using a texture full of glyphs

 This post is a continuation of many articles about WebGL.
 The last one was about [using textures for rendering text in WebGL](webgl-text-texture.html).